Functional Mixed Membership Models

 \subsection{Simulation Study 2}

 Picking the number of features can be a challenging task for many practitioners, especially when there is little scientific knowledge on the data.
-Practitioners often rely on information criterion to help aid in picking the number of features.
-In this simulation, we simulate 10 different ``true'' data-sets from a 3 feature model to see if information criterion can help pick the correct number of features.
-For this simulation study, we considered testing the information criterion under the model when $K = 2,3,4,$ and $5$ (where $K$ is the number of features in our model).
-For each $K$ and each data-set, we ran a MCMC chain for 100,000 iterations each.
-To help the chain converge, we used the Multiple Start Algorithm (Algorithm \ref{alg:MSA}) with $n\_try1 = 50$, $n\_try2 = 5$, $n\_MCMC1 = 2000$, and $n\_MCMC2 = 4000$.
-To save on memory, we only saved every 10 iterations.
+Practitioners often rely on information criteria to help choose the number of features.
+In this simulation, we simulate 10 different ``true'' data sets from a 3-feature model to see if the information criteria can help pick the correct number of features.
+This simulation study took 35 hours to complete using 5 CPU cores on an Apple M1 chip.
+For this simulation study, we considered testing the information criteria when $K = 2,3,4,$ and $5$ (where $K$ is the number of features in our model).
+For each $K$ and each data set, we run an MCMC chain for 100,000 iterations each.
+To help the chain converge, we use the Multiple Start Algorithm (Algorithm \ref{alg:MSA}) with $n\_try1 = 50$, $n\_try2 = 5$, $n\_MCMC1 = 2000$, and $n\_MCMC2 = 4000$.
+To save memory, we only saved once every 10 iterations.

 The BIC, proposed by \citet{schwarz1978estimating}, is defined as:

 where $d$ is the number of parameters and $\hat{\boldsymbol{\Theta}}$ are the maximum likelihood estimators (MLE) of our parameters.
 In the case of our proposed model, we have that